AymanAbd9/KNN-Classification-for-gene-expression-data/README.md

-# KNN Classification for Gene Expression Data
+# Cancer predictions based on gene expressions

-This project explores the use of the **K-Nearest Neighbors (KNN)** algorithm for classifying gene expression data.
+This project explores the use of the **K-Nearest Neighbors (KNN)** algorithm for classifying cancer based on gene expression data.
 The notebook provides a step-by-step approach to preprocessing, visualizing, and modeling the data, leveraging scikit-learn for machine learning workflows.

 ## Features